ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ## Firewall fine tuning

 Now you have your Proxmox VE's firewall up and running with default settings, but you can adjust it further.
 In particular, there are a number of options at the node level you should have a look to.
-Browse to the `Firewall > Options` view at your `pve` node level.
+Browse to the `Firewall > Options` view at your `pve` node level:

 ![Firewall options at pve node level](images/g014/pve_firewall_node_level_options.webp "Firewall options at pve node level")

-Since the official documentation is not very detailed about them, let me tell you a bit about these options:
+Since the official documentation is not very detailed about them, here is a bit better explanation of them:

 - `Firewall`\
   Enabled by default.
 Enables the firewall at the `pve` node/host level.